 But here lies the beauty of being a post-child and pre-adult: we are aware of our need to grow and change.
-We have escaped the ignorance of our younger years and not completely contracted the hubris that defensive egos that many adults march around with.
-In other words, yes there will be times that we will be self-centered and oblivious and rather stubborn, but we can become better listeners (and speakers) by realizing that we can always try to be more open-minded and respectful.
+We have escaped the ignorance of our younger years and not completely contracted the hubris and defensive egos that many adults march around with.
+In other words, yes there will be times when we will be self-centered and oblivious and rather stubborn, but we can become better listeners (and speakers) by realizing that we can still try to be more open-minded and respectful.

 Because we are all biased.
 We are all different.
 We may hold opposing opinions from one another from time to time.
 But what makes us a community, what makes us unified, what makes us Harvard-Westlake is that we enough prudence and understanding and consideration to reach across the aisle and consider: am I respecting those I disagree with or am I a prepubescent child that just likes the sound of my own voice?